 Studies show that weight-loss surgery interrupts these metabolic patterns and result in reduced hunger, improved “satiety” or satisfaction with meals, and ultimately to reduce fat stores and weight.
 Other studies have found additional benefits for Type 2 diabetic patients, who may have reduced need for medication, and less complications from this debilitating disease.
 These results have caused the American Diabetes Association, the American Heart Association, the International Diabetes Foundation, and the American Association of Clinical Endocrinologists to endorse weight-loss surgery as a treatment for Type 2 diabetics with morbid obesity.

 Morbid obesity is a complex chronic disease.
 Weight-loss surgery should be viewed as a method for alleviating this debilitating disease.
 Having surgery is a serious decision.
 The information provided is intended to help you become more informed, and to learn how to the start the process.

 A ratio of weight to height called Body Mass Index (BMI) is generally used to classify the degree of overweight.
 An individual is considered to have morbid obesity at a BMI of 40 or at 35 if health problems such as diabetes, high blood pressure, or obstructive sleep apnea are also present.
 If your BMI is in this range, you may be a candidate for weight-loss surgery.

-When compared to other therapies, weight-loss surgery has proven successful with many patients for whom other methods have failed.
-However, it is important to remember that weight-loss surgery is only the first step in a long-term commitment to maintaining health.
-Nutritional counseling and exercise play an equally important part of any comprehensive weight-loss strategy.
+Weight-loss surgery is only the first step in a long-term commitment to maintaining health.
+A healthy diet and physical activity play an equally important part of any comprehensive weight-loss strategy.